tomterl/metalsmith-convert/README.md

 - `src` is a globbing pattern that specifies which files to convert.
 - `target` is an imagemagick format specifier.
 - `extension` the file extension to use for the conversion target (starting with `.`).
-Set to `"." + target` if not given explicitly.'
+Set to `"." + target` if not given explicitly.
-- `remove` if set to `true`, don't include the source-file in the build directory.'
+- `remove` if set to `true`, don't include the source-file in the build directory.
 - `resize` set to `{width: XXX, height: YYY}` to resize the image; the name will reflect the size (`name_XXX_YYY.ext`) unless no explicit filename is given.
 - `outputFilename` specifies the the name of the output file (the extension will still be added). `%FILE%` can be used to reference the original filename and add a pre- or suffix to it.
 E.g. `%FILE%_suffix` or `prefix_%FILE%`.

 It is possible to pass options as array of option-objects to implement multiple rules, e.g. resize to two sizes:
 ```